simonw/datasette-publish-vercel/README.md

 Now you can use `datasette publish now` to publish your data:

-    datasette publish now2 my-database.db
+    datasette publish now2 my-database.db --project=my-database

-A unique URL will be created automatically for your deployment.
+The `--project` argument is required - it specifies the project name that should be used for your deployment.
+This will be used as part of the deployment's URL.